 The ATR Program remains a lengthy and cumbersome process.
 In addition, the fact that this program is managed at the federal government level represents an inherent conflict of interest.
 In light of this, the NIEDB recommends that a First Nations led alternative be implemented that is focused on reconciliation and support for First Nations' vision for a stronger land base.
-A national legal framework with consistent design and monitoring and reporting mechanisms would facilitate the process and help alleviate the backlog of applications.
+A national legal framework with consistent design and monitoring and reporting mechanisms would facilitate the process and help alleviate the

-&lt;sup>190 Rutgers, J.-S. (2024, January 18).
+190 Rutgers, J.-S. (2024, January 18).
 'We're writing our own story': four Manitoba First Nations sign historic conservation agreement.
 The Narwhal.

-&lt;sup>191 Environment and Climate Change Canada.
+191 Environment and Climate Change Canada.
 (2021, August 12).
 Government of Canada announces \$340 million to support Indigenous-led conservation.
-Government of Canada.
+Government of Canada. backlog of applications.